 It’s time to retire the conversation about leaders vs. managers.

 First of all it’s insulting.
 The issue is not who people are.
 It doesn’t matter whether your title is leader, executive, administrator, manager, supervisor, chief, head, or lead.

 It also doesn’t matter what your level is in the organization.
 In order to execute on a vision, both leadership and management are needed at every level.

 The conversation needs to shift to which behavior is required in a particular moment.

-The more important question for discussion is: What does your team need from you right now to journey successfully from vision to reality?
+The more important conversation is: What does your team need from you right now to journey successfully from vision to reality?